-IntelliStation M Pro computers support Advanced Configuration and Power Interface (ACPI) mode.
-ACPI is a BIOS mode that when enabled, allows the operating system to control the power management features of your computer.
-When ACPI is enabled, settings for APM BIOS mode are ignored.
-Not all operating systems support ACPI BIOS mode.
+IntelliStation M Pro computers support Advanced Configuration and Power Interface (ACPI).
+ACPI, when enabled, allows the operating system to control the power management features of your computer.
+Not all operating systems support ACPI.
 Refer to your operating system documentation to determine if ACPI is supported.